nagyistoce/hookops-lab/_posts/2017-02-15-find-saas-customers.markdown

 These three mistakes seem pretty simple, and yet you’ll face dismal amounts of traffic if you make these mistakes too.
 So be sure to test everything, diversify your traffic methods, and take consistent steps every day to build your traffic.

-Of course the question is, what all should you be doing to build traffic?
+Of course the question is, what else should you be doing to build traffic?
 And another one: what is the best way to bring in targeted traffic?

-The answers to these questions can make or break your business, which is why you’ll want to get your answers from the best source around:  LINK TO YOUR OFFER HERE.
+The answers to these questions can make or break your business, which is why you’ll want to get your answers from the best source around: [20 Predictable Hook Triggers](https://rkcudjoe.withcoach.com/predictable-hook-triggers.html)

 But don’t take my word for it – check it out for yourself by clicking the link above to find out what you’ve been missing.
 And do it now, before this very special offer disappears.